KozorovitskiyLaboratory/crossbill/README.md

 ## rpi-pico-crossbill
 This contains an arduino compatible code which can be uploaded to a Raspberry Pi Pico board to be used with Crossbill microscope.

+## src
+This folder has various functions/methods associated with DAQ and Stage.